Australian/ Dinner/ Recipes

 Variations

-• Add Flavour Add Worcestershire sauce to the rissoles mixture before forming into patties.
+• Add Flavour Add Worcestershire sauce, baharat spice blend or curry powder to the rissoles mixture before forming into patties.

-• Make Them Spicy – Add some homemade gochujang sauce!
+• Make Them Spicy – Serve with homemade gochujang sauce or bibimbap sauce on the side.

 • Add a Coating – Roll them in flour or breadcrumbs (regular or Japanese panko breadcrumbs for extra crunch).
 Or wrap them in pastry for a more European style rissole parcel.